cameronntaylor/cameronntaylor.github.io/index.md

 **Job Market Paper**

 [Who Gets a Family?
-The Consequences of Family and Group Home Allocation for Child Outcomes](./pdfs/aej-revision-draft-5-17-23.pdf) *(R&R at AEJ: Applied)*
+The Consequences of Family and Group Home Allocation for Child Outcomes](./pdfs/aej-revision-draft-5-17-23.pdf) *(Conditionally Accepted at AEJ: Applied)*

 <details>
  <summary>Abstract</summary>